|Homepage.||This page: Selling - advice on how to sell a classic car|

 6. Doing the deal.

-Ok then, for the sake of argument lets say that the car is being sold from your home address (people are generally more comfortable with viewing a car at the sellers home address, as opposed to in say a pub carpark!).
-Try to be as honest as you can with the potential punter, don't hide anything but likewise don't feel obligated to explain in details every single flaw, after all the car IS old and unless its been subject to a 100 point concours restoration, the buyer must accept that theres every chance that there will be areas that could be improved, although of course anything that is safety related must of course be pointed out.
+For the sake of argument let's say that the car is being sold from your home address (people are generally more comfortable with viewing a car at the seller's home address, as opposed to a pub car park).
+Try to be as honest as you can with the potential buyer, don't hide anything but likewise don't feel obligated to explain in detail every single flaw, after all the car IS old and unless it's been subject to a 100 point concours restoration, the buyer must accept that there's every chance that there will be areas that could be improved, although anything that is safety related must of course be pointed out.

-Leave the viewer some time to look over the car without you breathing down their neck, although its probably wise not to leave them the keys in case they decide to take off in your pride & joy.
-They'll want a test drive, but don't just let them drive off in your motor, take them for a spin first and only let them have a go if you're satisfied that they are serious, and still don't leave the keys in the ignition while you change seats, as they could zoom off while you're walking around to the passenger seat.
+Leave the viewer some time to look over the car without you breathing down their neck, although it's probably wise not to leave them the keys in case they decide to take off in your pride & joy.
+They'll want a test drive, but don't just let them drive off in your car, take them for a spin first and only let them have a go if you're satisfied that they are serious, and have appropriate insurance.
+Don't leave the keys in the ignition while you change seats, as they could drive off while you're walking around to the passenger seat.

 go back to contents..